matwoess/jsourceprofiler/docs/report.md

 Statements with the same hit count are grouped into "code regions".
 These regions are shown in a darker, more opaque green and red (depending on their coverage status).

-The column, to the left of the line numbers, contains the region's hit counts for each line.
+The column, to the right of the line numbers, contains the region's hit counts for each line.
 <br/>
-If multiple code regions start in the same line, the hits are shown stacked next to each other.
+If **multiple** code regions start in the **same** line, the hits are shown stacked next to each other.

 Hovering over a block or region will highlight the entire block in
 <span style="color: gold">yellow</span> and statements of the current region in
 <span style="color: orange">orange</span>.
-The current region's code will also become bold until moving the mouse away from it.
+The current region's code will also become **bold** until moving the mouse away from it.
 Additionally, a popup will show the number of hits from the current block or region.